BWBellairs/ASCII-Python-splitter/README.md

 # ASCII-Python-splitter
-This takes a large ascii and splits into lines for easy pasting into python.
+This takes a large ascii and splits each line into a different item inside a list.
+It creates the for loop required to print it as well.